Naim-Ahmad/course-registration/README.md

   - Total credit hours
   - Remaining credit hours
   - Total price
-- you can see the total credit hours, remaining credit hours, and total price.
-- if the credit hour is less than 0 or greater than 20, an alert will be displayed.
+- Alerts users if the entered credit hours are less than 0 or greater than 20.

-## State Management:
+## How I manage the state in this project.

-I have managed the state in the App component.
-The event is happening in the Card child component, and the data change is happening in the Chart component.
-These two components are connected in the App component, so I have kept the state in the App component and passed the data to the child components through props.
-I have declared three states: remainingCredit to show the remaining credit, totalCredit to show the total amount of credit, and totalPrice to show the total price.
+In this project, state management is handled in the `App` component.
+Events occur within the `Card` child component, and data updates are reflected in the `cart` component.
+These two components are connected within the `App` component, where the state is declared and data is passed to child components via props.

+Three states are maintained:

+- `remainingCredit`: Displays remaining credit.
+- `totalCredit`: Displays the total amount of credit.
+- `totalPrice`: Displays the total price.